 QUEEN ANNE'S LACE

-QUEEN ANNE'S LACE (2017) is a neorealist narrative feature film about a woman who flees her family in NYC in an attempt to reclaim her childhood freedom in the Blue Ridge Mountains.
+QUEEN ANNE'S LACE (2017) is a hybrid doc-narrative feature about a woman who flees her family in NYC in an attempt to reclaim her childhood freedom in the Blue Ridge Mountains.
 When she falls for a local female kayak instructor, things get complicated.
-The film was shot in the mountains of North Carolina with a cast combining actors and real people and dialogue improvised from a carefully-constructed outline.
-Directed and co-written by Emilie McDonald, produced by Emmy award-winner Caitlin Mae Burke, executive produced by Gill Holland, DP'ed by Jake Ladehoff, and aided by an amazing cast and crew that helped bring this story to life.
-The film is currently in post and poised for a 2017 release.
+The film was shot in the mountains of North Carolina with a cast combining actors and real people.
+Directed and co-written by Emilie Blythe McDonald, produced by Emmy award-winner Caitlin Mae Burke, executive produced by Gill Holland, DP'ed by Jake Ladehoff, and aided by an amazing cast and crew that helped bring this story to life.
+Work-in-progress screening, Cinequest 2017.

 CROSSING THE river

-"Crossing the River" (2013) is a short narrative film inspired by a true story about a young white boy who is influenced to commit a hate crime against a biracial girl who is his friend.
+CROSSING THE RIVER (2013) is a short narrative film inspired by a true story about a young white boy who is influenced to commit a hate crime against a biracial girl who is his friend.
 The film was shot in rural South Carolina on the Arri Alexa and explores themes of racial justice, tolerance, and forgiveness.
-Written and directed by Emilie McDonald, shot by Matthew Woolf, and produced by Tammy Arnstein, the film features a combination of actors and "real people" to create an authentic portrait of a rural Southern community in turmoil.
-To read more about the award-winning, internationally-screened film, visit http://crossingtheriverfilm.wordpress.com/
+Written and directed by Emilie Blythe McDonald, shot by Matthew Woolf, and produced by Tammy Arnstein, the film features a combination of actors and "real people" to create an authentic portrait of a rural Southern community in turmoil.
+To read more about the award-winning, internationally-screened film, visit http://crossingtheriverfilm.wordpress.com/ or watch the trailer.

 other people's houses

-"Other People's Houses" (2011) is a short narrative film shot in cinema verite style on the streets of Queens, NY.
+OTHER PEOPLE'S HOUSES (2011) is a short narrative film shot in cinema verite style on the streets of Queens, NY.
 When a lonely, struggling single mom searches for connection with a clique of upwardly mobile moms, she finds that the greatest connection is the one with her daughter.
-Written and directed by Emilie McDonald and starring Emilie McDonald and her real-life daughter Miranda Smolanoff.
+Written and directed by Emilie Blythe McDonald and starring Emilie and her real-life daughter Miranda Smolanoff.
 Shot by Bill Scurry, produced by Janice Erlbaum, and featuring a combination of actors and local Queens moms and their children, the film is a piercing portrait of an urbanite's experience of being a new mom.
 Check out the trailer here.

-"My Elena" (2010) is a short narrative film about one modern woman's inability to choose what she wants.
+MY ELENA (2010) is a short narrative film about one modern woman's inability to choose what she wants.
 It also involves a clothing swap.
 Starring Emily Chang and Amy Stiller.
-Co-written and co-produced by Emilie McDonald and Bruce Smolanoff; directed by Bruce Smolanoff.
+Co-written and co-produced by Emilie Blythe McDonald and Bruce Smolanoff; directed by Bruce Smolanoff.
+Watch the trailer here.